Alan Bean: How to Build a Team and Leveraged Income with MLM

 When did you discover network marketing, what was your first two years like, and can you tell us what you would change if you started over today?

-My time in Network marketing started with my now wife.
+My time in Network marketing started with my now new wife.
 I had left the Insurance job, started my Hypnosis business but money wasn’t that good.
 We started with a well known company, known for vitamins.
 We just didn’t fit in.

 The people who were working this local to us, looked down there noses at us, and near enough ignored my wife, Caroline.
 After a year, we moved to a catalogue based shop which is UK only based.

 It involved delivering catalogues through people’s doors, and going back hoping for orders, as well as building a downline.
-Great for sales near Christmas, as their Christmas catalogue was great for decorations and small toys, however it would mean you would get very wet and cold..
+Great for sales near Christmas, as their Christmas catalogue was great for decorations and small toys, however it would mean you would get very wet and cold.
 But summer was low on sales, but at least you didn’t get as wet.

 As a quiet couple, we were always at the back of the room at meetings, and soon were forgotten by our upline.
 If we could go back, I feel the training in either business was lacking.
 Sure the second one did have training, but it was the same thing time and time again, make a list and phone your friends.
-Great if you had hundreds of friends, but we didn’t.
+It was great if you had hundreds of friends, but we didn’t.

 What is the biggest mistake you see new network marketers make, and how can they fix it?